jamalcopeland/network-security-groups/README.md

 <img src="images/icmp.PNG" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Sent a ping to google.com to observe ICMP traffic in Wireshark.
+Open powershell and wireshark.
+Send a ping to google.com to observe ICMP traffic in Wireshark.
 Applied an 'icmp' filter to capture and view the echo request and reply packets being sent and received.
 </p>
 <br />